gumeo/academic-kickstart/README.md

+# For building

+This currently works with hugo 0.4.
+There is something breaking in the newest hugo version (currently 0.7).
+I'm guessing it is because the theme is so far behind.
+Next time I write a post I will probably structure this "source" for the blog a bit differently and update to master or choose another theme.

 # Academic Kickstart

 **Academic** is a framework to help you create a beautiful website quickly.
 Perfect for personal, student, or academic websites.
 [Check out the latest demo](https://themes.gohugo.io/theme/academic/) of what you'll get in less than 10 minutes or [view the documentation](https://sourcethemes.com/academic/docs/).